We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Brain injury

-If te tamaiti was assessed or seen by a health practitioner when their brain injury occurred, their injury is likely to have been registered and they may have an ACC case manager.
+If te tamaiti or rangatahi was assessed or seen by a health practitioner when their brain injury occurred, their injury is likely to have been registered and they may have an ACC case manager.
 If not, their GP is usually the best person to follow up with ACC – talk with their GP about this.

 How ACC supports its clients